aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Updating Auth State

 Do you remember that we have modules that are listening to *data:AuthState* events?
-Now, it is time to publish those events accurately using Amplify auth. *HomePage* component is the place where we publish *data:AuthState* messages.
+Now, it is time to publish those events accurately using Amplify auth. *HomePage* component is the place where we will publish *data:AuthState* messages.

 It will work as follows:

-1. When the auth state changes HomePage* will capture the event from Amplify auth and broadcast a new custom event *data:AuthState*
+1. When the auth state changes *HomePage* class will capture the event from Amplify auth and broadcast a new custom event *data:AuthState*
 2. The other modules who listen to *data:AuthState* event will update their internal states accordingly

 *Capturing auth state changes with Amplify:*

 *amplifyService* provides a subscription to track auth state changes.
-Your code needs to subscribe to this service and get notified every time an auth event happens; such as sign-in and sign-out.
+Your code needs to subscribe to this service and get notified every time an auth event is fired; such as sign-in and sign-out.

 Replace the content of module *app/homeTab/homeTab.page.ts* with the following code: